US Passport Acceptance Agent

 A Passport Acceptance agent is an individual trained and certified by the U.S. State Department to initiate and “execute” the passport application process for new passports, first-time passports, lost passports, child/minor passports, and for applicants who are not eligible to renew their passports.

 Passport acceptance agents can be found at most post offices, county clerks, city, clerks, and sometimes at public libraries.
 To find one, go to the Passport Acceptance Agent Search Page and insert your zip code.
-This website will search for acceptance agents near you and will provide you with their contact information and hours of operation.
-Typically, this website is pretty accurate, but it isn’t a bad idea to call the acceptance agent before you visit them to make sure they will, in fact, be there to help you when you arrive.
+This website will search for acceptance agents near you and will provide you with their contact information, hours of operation, and whether appointments are required for that facility.

 Think of a Passport Acceptance Agent as the first layer quality control and security.
 Only U.S. citizens are eligible to obtain a U.S. passport.
 It is important that our government establishes that an individual applying for a U.S. passport is a U.S. citizen, and is being forthright about their personal information and identity.
 The acceptance agent is responsible for actually looking at you, looking at your identification, and watching you sign your passport application.
 They can then essentially sign off on your paperwork which tells the U.S. passport agency that you were able to prove your identity, and that you personally signed your application in front of the acceptance agent.
 This protects you, protects your identity, and ensures that U.S. passport are not issued falsely.